 Colin turned and looked across the way.
 “There’s my wife, Angela.”

-We looked and saw a short woman with gray hair walking toward us from the stone house across the way.
+We looked and saw a short woman with gray hair walking toward us from the stone house.
 She stood just over five feet tall with a sturdy frame.
 There was a warmth about her, and she was smiling as she approached.

 Colin turned to her and said, “I think they’re going to buy the house.”